Skip to content

 • Construct meaning.
 These labels are not alternative names for fraud.
 They are public observability states: regulatory scrutiny (comment_thread), filing correction or friction (amendment), material non-reliance (8k_402), and rare public enforcement-tail evidence (aaer_proxy).

 • Target distinction.
-The target is public review-and-correction risk rather than latent fraud truth.
+The target is public review-and-correction risk rather than unobserved fraud occurrence.

 Timing and Censoring Rules